FrancesCoronel/personal-website-v3/site/content/about.md

 I am a BIG dog person and spoil/pamper my black lab Nefertiti (named after the Egyptian queen) a crap ton.

 ![Nefy](https://i.imgur.com/cwXno9D.jpg)

-### Over Simplified Timeline 🕔

-> 2018

-* Goal this year is to blog and speak more
-* First full-day workshop proposal accepted for a conference
-* First tech podcast session recorded
-* Accepted a part-time position as a technical mentor for Thinkful's online coding bootcamp

-> 2017

-* Started full-time role as SWE for Accenture's Liquid Studio in Silicon Valley
-* Graduated with an MS in CS from Cornell Tech

-> 2016

-* Interned at Accenture's Liquid Studio over the summer
-* Graduated with a BS in CS from Hampton University
-* Mentored someone for the first time over video chat on a technical topic

-> 2015

-* Started my first job (part-time) as a developer
-* Gave my first technical talk at a conference
-* Attended Fullstack Academy during the summer in NYC

-> 2014

-* Focused on my classes in college
-* Grew my design skills a lot
-* Enrolled at Hampton University for CS

-> 2013

-* Studied CS abroad in Germany for a semester
-* Took my first coding course in C++ at TCC over the summer along with courses in philosophy, sociology and astronomy
-* Graduated from high school

-> 2012

-* Started getting interested in coding my junior year of high school
-* Studied wildlife research techniques in Tanzania through Boston University & the School for Field Studies
-* Volunteered for an Operation Smile medical mission in Vietnam

-> 2011

-* Took zoology and calculus classes at Hampton University over the summer
-* Participated in Operation Smile's International Student Cultural Exchange conference in China

-> 2010

-* Took my first college course at TCC, a local community college

-> 2009

-* Graduated from middle school and entered the big scary world of high school at the age of 13

 ### What's Happening Nowadays 📅